Postgraduate student finance

 You'll find details of fees on individual course pages, but check our tuition fees page for a general guide.

 As well as tuition fees, there may be some extra, course-specific costs.
-You'll find details in the 'Fees and funding' section of individual course pages:
+You'll find details in the 'Fees and funding' section of individual course pages.

 Course pages also contain details of part-time fees, which are linked to the full-time fee and may vary depending on the number of course credits you study each year.

-If you're studying a postgraduate course and you already hold an equivalent qualification (for example, another Masters), your tuition fees won't vary from those listed on our course pages.
+If you're studying a postgraduate course and you already hold an equivalent qualification (for example, another Master's), your tuition fees won't vary from those listed on our course pages.

 Paying your fees

-Students not receiving a postgraduate loan
+Students not receiving a Master's Loan

 You won't need to pay fees until you've accepted an offer to study here.
 Fees can be paid in three instalments through our online payment system at the following times: